nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-redux-with-preact.md

 }
 ```

-In the case that the user is fetched correctly, we'll say that this is fulfilled, we'll set the user equal to the action.payload, and loading will be false.
-The default case will be to return the state.
+In the case that the user is fetched correctly, we'll say that this is fulfilled, we'll set the user equal to the `action.payload`, and `loading` will be `false`.
+The `default` case will be to return the state.

 ```javascript
 export default function (state,action) {